 Whatever you are feeling or going through, don’t expect anyone to be happy for you, or sad with you.
 Imagine achieving a goal that you worked so hard for, and the people you expected to celebrate your success with, are nowhere to be found?

 Just because you support others, it’s unfair for you to expect the same in return.
-We live in the world were people do things for the validation of society instead of supporting each other because they want to.
+We live in a world where people do things for the validation of society instead of supporting each other because they want to.

 Five reasons why you need to encourage yourself